E-Mycin (Erythromycin)

 Frequently Asked Questions

-Yes, E-Mycin can be taken with or without food.
-However, taking it with food may help reduce the chance of stomach upset occurring.
+E-Mycin can be taken with or without food, but taking it with food may help reduce stomach upset.

 Important Disclaimer